How to Create a Comic Book: Traditional, Digital & AI

 AI

-No drawing skill required.
-COMICPAD generates a complete 10-page comic — story, art, and dialogue — in 3–6 minutes.
+No drawing skill.
+Full-pipeline tools like COMICPAD (Starter $6.99/mo) generate a complete 10-page comic — story, art, dialogue — in 3–6 minutes.
+Legal layer applies (USCO, named-IP).

 The Traditional Comic Book Process